Global Stabilization for the BBM-KP equations on R2: Global Well-posedness and Unique Continuation Property

 \subsection{Unique Continuation Property}

-In this section, we establish the Uniform Compactness Property (UCP) for the distributional solutions of the BBM-KP equations.
+In this section, we establish the Unique Continuation Property (UCP) for the distributional solutions of the BBM-KP equations.
 It is important to note that in order to achieve an exponential decay rate for our problem, we must reduce the stabilization problem to a UCP for a distributional solution of \eqref{e1} without the damping term present.
 In \cite{mammeri}, the authors established the UCP for solutions in \(C([-T,T]; \hat{X}^s(\mathbb{R}^2))\), where \(\hat{X}^s\) denotes the space of functions \(f\) in \(H^s(\mathbb{R}^2)\) such that \(\partial_x^{-1} f\) also belongs to \(H^s(\mathbb{R}^2)\), equipped with the norm

-We need to make some modifications to adapt their approach since we aim to prove the UCP for distributional solutions supported in a compact set.
+We need to make some modifications to adapt their approach, since our aim is to prove the UCP for distributional solutions supported in a compact set.
 This approach was introduced in \cite{constantin}, which is based on integration by parts.

-Before presenting the proof of UCP for distributional solution with compact support, we need to establish the previous following results. \vglue 0.4cm
+Before presenting the proof of UCP for a compact support distributional solution, we need to establish the following previous results. \vglue 0.4cm

 Let $I$ be an open interval of $\mathbb{R}$ and for all $t \in I$, $T_t$ be an element of $\mathcal{D}'(\Omega)$.

 \begin{definition} Let $k \in \mathbb{N} \cup \{0\}$.
 We say that $(T_t) \in C^k(I, \mathcal{D}'(\Omega))$ if for all $\varphi \in C_0^{\infty}(\Omega)$ the map from $I$ to $\mathbb{C}$, $t \mapsto \langle T_t,\varphi \rangle$ is of class $C^k(I)$. \end{definition}